-Our test model is a top-specced configuration of the Asus ROG Zephyrus 15 Duo GX550, in the GX550LXS configuration with an Intel Core i9-10980HK processor, 32 GB of DDR4 3200 MHz RAM, 2 TB of storage, and dual graphics: the Nvidia RTX 2080 Super dGPU and the Intel UHD within the Intel platform.
+Our test models are top-specced configurations of the Asus ROG Zephyrus 15 Duo GX550, in the GX550LXS variants with an Intel Core i9-10980HK processor, 32 GB of DDR4 3200 MHz RAM, 2 TB of storage, and dual graphics: the Nvidia RTX 2080 Super dGPU and the Intel UHD within the Intel platform.

-Before we proceed, keep in mind that our review unit is an early-production model provided by Asus, with the software available as of late-June 2020 (BIOS 302, Armoury Crate 2.7.10, GeForce Game Ready 446.14 drivers).
-Based on our findings and experience, this performed on par with what you should expect from the retail models as well.
+Before we proceed, keep in mind that our review units are early-production models provided by Asus, with the software available as of late-June 2020 (BIOS 302, Armoury Crate 2.7.10, GeForce Game Ready 446.14 drivers).
+Based on our findings and experience, these performed on par with what you should expect from the retail models.
 We ran all our performance tests on the Discrete mode in Armory Crate, which disables and iGPU and routes the video signal straight through the Nvidia GPU.

 As for the GPU, what we have here is an Nvidia 2080 Super in a Max-Q implementation, with 60 to 105 W TDP limits between the performance modes, the same we’ve also tested on the Zephyrus S15 ultraportable chassis.